FAQ

 • Buy one of the complete kits and assemble it yourself

-Can I buy the circuit?
+Can I Buy the Parts?

-Yes, the circuit is available for purchase at $200 US plus postage.
+Yes, the circuit is available for purchase at $230 US plus postage.
 Visit the Store page to setup purchase and shipping. https://free-e-target.com/store

 No